MaxwellMkondiwa/Mkondiwa/pages/research.rst

 Works in Progress
 =================

-(1) A Meta Review of the “Conventional” Crop Varietal Use Evidence for Africa (with Phil Pardey).
+1. Meta Review of the “Conventional” Crop Varietal Use Evidence for Africa (with Phil Pardey).
 Presented at the SPIA-Gates Foundation Meeting, Washington

-(2) A Cautionary Political Economy Tale of Large Farm Registration in Malawi.
+2. A Cautionary Political Economy Tale of Large Farm Registration in Malawi.

-(3) Assessing the Inverse-Farm Size Productivity in Malawi. (with Fang Xia, Klaus Deininger, Daniel Ali and Henry Kankwamba).
+3. Assessing the Inverse-Farm Size Productivity in Malawi. (with Fang Xia, Klaus Deininger, Daniel Ali and Henry Kankwamba).
 Presentation slides at the 2018 Annual
 World Bank Conference on Land and Poverty available `here
 <https://www.conftool.com/landandpoverty2018/index.php?page=browseSessions&print=head&doprint=yes&form_session=448&presentations=show>`_.

-(4) Towards a theory of spatial organization of agriculture and land rights (with Ali Joglekar)
+4. Towards a theory of spatial organization of agriculture and land rights (with Ali Joglekar)

-(5) Incidence and productivity effects of abusus land rights: Evidence from Malawi
+5. Incidence and productivity effects of abusus land rights: Evidence from Malawi

-(6) Strategic games in culture and origins of entrepreneurship in Africa.
+6. Strategic games in culture and origins of entrepreneurship in Africa.
 Pre-analysis plan available upon request.

-(7) Climate geoengineering effects on global economic production (with Jay Coggins, Ben Kravitz, Ian Luby, Ibrahim Keita and Sinafikeh Germesa).
+7. Climate geoengineering effects on global economic production (with Jay Coggins, Ben Kravitz, Ian Luby, Ibrahim Keita and Sinafikeh Germesa).

-(8) What do we know about (procured) input use in African agriculture (with Phil Pardey, Alison Joglekar,Connie Chan-Kang, Frikkie Liebenberg, Ian Luby, Senait Senay, Carlo Azzarri and Terry Hurley).
+8. What do we know about (procured) input use in African agriculture (with Phil Pardey, Alison Joglekar,Connie Chan-Kang, Frikkie Liebenberg, Ian Luby, Senait Senay, Carlo Azzarri and Terry Hurley).